Signed in as:

-Amazon Top 100 Bestselling Author, Dakota Willink, brings an emotionally gripping, dark romantic suspense to the Leave Me Breathless World that is guaranteed to keep you on the edge of your seat!
+USA Today Bestselling Author Dakota Willink delivers an emotionally gripping, dark romantic suspense that is guaranteed to keep you on the edge of your seat!

 There’s a common expression I remind myself of every day: that which does not kill us, makes us stronger.

 People think I live an idyllic life with my perfect husband, but they don’t know what lies beneath the façade.

 Like the delicate petals of the daisies he loved to give, I was easily crushed—broken, just as he wanted me to be.

 I’ve learned to accept what is, but I won’t let it destroy me.

 Instead, I do the only thing I can to survive—I run.

 I knew she had a story.
 I knew it most likely contained violence.